From the founder of the Holosapiens Project

 • over- ambitiousness

-In Traditional Chinese Medicine the Heart houses the mind.
+In traditional Chinese medicine the Small Intestine is the partner organ of the Heart.
+This peculiar partnership can be clearly grasped when looking at the mental manifestation of these two organs.
+In traditional Chinese medicine the Heart houses the mind.
 It is responsible for virtually all mental activities, including emotions, consciousness, memory, thinking, and sleep.
 These mental activities all rely on the ability to make clear judgment - a quality governed by the Small Intestine.

-The pattern “heat in Small Intestine” is caused by excessive and chronic emotional problems as most negative emotions are "hot" in nature, including anxiety.
+The pattern “heat in Small Intestine” is caused by excessive and chronic emotional disharmony as most negative emotions are "hot" in nature.

 Anxiety

-The pattern "heat in the Small Intestine" is also seen in compulsive manic behaviour where people, driven by great desire, are overly ambitious, undertaking several tasks and projects at the same time, and pushing themselves hard in many different directions.
+The pattern "heat in the Small Intestine" is also seen in compulsive manic behaviour where people driven by great desire are overly ambitious, undertaking several tasks and projects at the same time, and pushing themselves hard in many different ways.
 (1)

 Symptoms